Sotheby's International Realty

 St. John’s College & Wilderness Gate

-The original Santa Fe Trail diverges on its way out of downtown Santa Fe, wending its way south toward gracious mountainside homes and unforgettable sunset views.
+The original Santa Fe Trail diverges on its way out of downtown Santa Fe, winding south toward gracious mountainside homes and unforgettable sunset views.
 Tucked into this area on the east is the renowned St. John’s College, southwestern outpost of the Great Books educational philosophy instituted at St. John’s College in Annapolis, MD.
-On the east side of the Old Santa Fe Trail, you’ll find also Sun and Moon Mountains for hiking as is the Wilderness Gate neighborhood that winds up into the ponderosa pine hillside.
+On the east side of the Old Santa Fe Trail, you’ll find Sun and Moon Mountains for hiking and the Wilderness Gate neighborhood that winds up into the ponderosa pine hillside.

 Museum Hill

-On the west side of Old Santa Fe Trail, the Museum Hill area, encompassing the International Museum of Folk Art, The Wheelwright Museum and the Museum of Indian Arts and Culture and the Santa Fe Botanical Garden, offers the perfect balance of nature, culture and tranquility.
+On the west side of the Old Santa Fe Trail lies the Museum Hill area.
+Encompassing the International Museum of Folk Art, The Wheelwright Museum, the Museum of Indian Arts and Culture, and the Santa Fe Botanical Garden, Museum Hill offers the perfect balance of nature, culture, and tranquility.
 Residents enjoy the quiet beauty of open spaces while staying close to Santa Fe’s historic center and community events.
-It’s an ideal setting for those who appreciate both privacy and connection—where a morning immersed in art can seamlessly turn into an afternoon exploring nearby hiking trails and scenic landscapes.
+It’s an ideal setting for those who appreciate both privacy and connection—where a morning immersed in art can seamlessly become an afternoon exploring nearby hiking trails and scenic landscapes.

 Southside ▪︎ 87507